yehiarasheed/processing4/README.md

 As with all releases, we did [everything possible](https://twitter.com/ben_fry/status/1426282574683516928) to avoid breaking API.
 However, there were still tweaks that we had to make.
 We tried to keep them minor.
 Our goal is stability, and keeping everyone's code running.

 ## Contact Information
-For more details about Processing itself, feel free to reach out to us.
-Here are the best ways to contact us:
+For technical support or troubleshooting with your project, please post on the [Processing Forum](https://discourse.processing.org/).

+For bug reports or feature requests, please [create an issue](https://github.com/processing/processing4/issues).

+For non-technical inquiries, here’s how to get in touch:

-- **Email**: For inquiries about the Processing software, contact [hello@processing.org](mailto:hello@processing.org).
+- For press inquiries, general information about the Processing software, or other non-technical questions, contact [hello@processing.org](mailto:hello@processing.org).
-- **Processing Foundation**: For anything else, please reach out to [foundation@processingfoundation.org](mailto:foundation@processingfoundation.org).
+- For anything related to the Processing Foundation or broader topics beyond the software, please reach out to [foundation@processingfoundation.org](mailto:foundation@processingfoundation.org).

+---

+This version now includes guidance for bug reports and feature requests.
+How does this look?

 ## License & Copyright